 The party-minded, seafront resort of Tel Aviv is Israel’s football capital.
-It has seen the Israeli title come its way four times this decade, venerable Maccabi winning the last three in a row.
+It has seen the Israeli title come its way six times since 2010, venerable Maccabi winning three in a row.
 City rivals Hapoel last won the championship in 2010.

 Groundsharing the city’s main stadium, the Bloomfield, Maccabi and Hapoel meet in Israel’s most enduring derby.
 Set south of the city centre, the Bloomfield is close to the historic port of Jaffa, part of the modern-day city but with an entirely different atmosphere to the office towers and commercial buzz of downtown.

 Elsewhere in town, the Ramat Gan was Israel’s national stadium until 2014.
-More recently, international matches – and the 2015-16 Champions League campaign of Maccabi Tel Aviv – have been staged 100km north in Haifa, at the Sammy Ofer Stadium.
+Before the Bloomfield rebuild, international matches – and the 2015-16 Champions League campaign of Maccabi Tel Aviv – had been staged 100km north in Haifa, at the Sammy Ofer Stadium.